vRealize Automation supports integration with an external IPAM provider. This example uses Infoblox as the external IPAM provider.

 In this example, you create an external IPAM integration point to support access to your organization's account with an external IPAM provider.
 In this example workflow, the IPAM provider is Infoblox and the provider-specific integration package already exists.
 While these instructions are specific to an Infoblox integration, they can be used as reference if creating an IPAM integration for a different external IPAM provider.

-You can obtain a provider-specific integration package from your IPAM provider's website or the VMware Marketplace.
+You can obtain a provider-specific integration package from your IPAM provider's website, from the VMware solutions exchange marketplace or, if available, from the vRealize Automation Cloud Assembly Marketplace tab.

-Infoblox.zip, which is available for download from the VMware Marketplace as follows:
+Infoblox.zip, which is available for download from the VMware solutions exchange marketplace as follows:

 - Verify that you have an account with external IPAM provider and that you have the correct access credentials to your organization's account with the IPAM provider.

 - Verify that you have access to a deployed integration package for your IPAM provider.
-The deployed package is initially obtained as a .zip download from your IPAM provider website, or from the VMware solutions exchange marketplace, and then deployed to vRealize Automation Cloud.
+The deployed package is initially obtained as a .zip download from your IPAM provider website, or from the VMware solutions exchange marketplace, and then deployed to vRealize Automation.

-For information about how to download and deploy the provider package .zip file and make it available as a Provider value on the IPAM Integration page, see Download and deploy an external IPAM provider package for use in vRealize Automation Cloud.
+For information about how to download and deploy the provider package .zip file and make it available as a Provider value on the IPAM Integration page, see Download and deploy an external IPAM provider package for use in vRealize Automation.

 - Verify that you have access to a configured running environment for the IPAM provider.
-The running environment is typically a cloud account or integration point that contains an associated cloud extensibility endpoint that has been deployed to the target vCenter.
+The running environment is typically an actions-based extensibility (ABX) On-Prem Embedded integration point.

-For information about running environment characteristics, see Create a running environment for an IPAM integration point in vRealize Automation Cloud.
+For information about running environment characteristics, see Create a running environment for an IPAM integration point in vRealize Automation.

 - Enable required extensible attributes in your Infoblox application.
-See Add required extensible attributes in the Infoblox application for integration with vRealize Automation Cloud.
+See Add required extensible attributes in the Infoblox application for integration with vRealize Automation.

 - Verify that you have the required user credentials to access and use your Infoblox IPAM product.
 For example, open the Administration tab in the Infoblox appliance and customize administrator, groups, and roles entries.
 You must be a member of a group that has administrator or superuser permissions or a custom group that has DHCP, DNS, IPAM, and Grid permissions.
 These settings allow access to all the functionality that is available in the Infoblox plug-in, enabling you to create an Infoblox IPAM integration and designers to use that IPAM integration in cloud templates and deployments.
 For more information about user permissions, see your Infoblox product documentation.